-- Responsible Officers must prepare a conflicts assessment as part of the procurement planning process and, for contracts valued £50,000 or over, submit this to the Procurement Team for review before the procurement is published.
-This should include details of all conflicts or potential conflicts of interest and any steps that the Council has taken or will take to mitigate that conflict of interest.
-This may include any steps taken to demonstrate that there is no conflict of interest where one might be perceived. - This conflicts assessment must be kept under review and revised as necessary during the procurement and contract term. - 6.6 Any officer or Member who fails to declare a conflict of interest may be subject to disciplinary proceedings and risks being prosecuted under the Bribery Act 2010. - 6.7 Officers and Members involved in a procurement will, at all times, act in a way that is consistent with their Code of Conduct. - 7 Risk Management - 7.1 Responsible Officers must prepare a robust risk assessment as part of the procurement planning process and, for contracts valued £50,000 or over, submit this to the Procurement Team for review before the procurement is published.
-This should include details of anything that is deemed to be non-standard in the procurement and any steps that the Council has taken or will take to mitigate known or potential risks. - 7.2 This risk assessment must be reviewed and updated regularly during the procurement process and through the contract term. - 7.3 Where key risks are identified which may lead to a contract modification, those risks must be stated clearly in the tender notice and in relevant procurement documentation. - 8 Market Engagement - 8.1 Market engagement is permitted for the purposes of: - 8.1.1 Developing the Council's requirements and approach to the procurement - 8.1e2 Designing a procedure, conditions of participation or award criteria - 8.1e3 Preparing the tender notice and associated tender documents - 8.1.4 Identifying suppliers that may be able to supply the requirement (understanding the market). - 8.1e5 Identifying likely contractual terms - 8.166 Building capacity amongst suppliers in relation to the contract. - 8.2 Market engagement must not have the effect that suppliers participating are put at an unfair advantage or that competition is otherwise distorted.
-If an officer deems that a supplier has been put at an unfair advantage, they must contact the Procurement and Legal teams before progressing further with the procurement. - 8.3 For procurement activities being advertised publically, a preliminary market engagement notice must be published on the government's Central Digital Platformer Find a Tender Service if market engagement planned or undertaken prior to procurement commencing.
+- 7.1 Responsible Officers must prepare a robust risk assessment as part of the procurement planning process and, for contracts valued £50,000 or over, submit this to the Procurement Team\ for review before the procurement is published.
+This should include details of anything that is deemed to be non-standard in the procurement and any steps that the Council has taken or will take to mitigate known or potential risks. - 7.2 This risk assessment must be reviewed and updated regularly during the procurement process and through the contract term. - 7.3 Where key risks are identified which may lead to a contract modification, those risks must be stated clearly in the tender notice and in relevant procurement documentation.

+8 Market Engagement

+- 8.1 Market engagement is permitted for the purposes of: - 8.1.1 Developing the Council's requirements and approach to the procurement - 8.1.2 Designing a procedure, conditions of participation or award criteria - 8.1.3 Preparing the tender notice and associated tender documents - 8.1.4 Identifying suppliers that may be able to supply the requirement (understanding the market). - 8.1.5 Identifying likely contractual terms - 8.1.6 Building capacity amongst suppliers in relation to the contract. - 8.2 Market engagement must not have the effect that suppliers participating are put at an unfair advantage or that competition is otherwise distorted.
+If an officer deems that a supplier has been put at an unfair advantage, they must contact the Procurement\ and Legal teams before progressing further with the procurement. - 8.3 For procurement activities being advertised publically, a preliminary market engagement notice must be published on the government's Central Digital Platform / Find a Tender Service if market engagement planned or undertaken prior to procurement commencing.